mrueda/beacon2-ri-tools/utils/README.md

   - Monitors background jobs
   - Enhances system scalability

-### 4. **bff-validator**
-A tool for validating datasets against the Beacon v2 schema.

-- **Purpose:** Ensures that submitted data conforms to the Beacon v2 model schema.
-- **Key Features:**
-  - Provides a template Excel input file
-  - Also accepts JSON as input
-  - Schema validation for data integrity
-  - Detects structural and format inconsistencies
-  - Essential for data ingestion workflows

 ## How BFF Browser Differs from BFF Portal

 The **BFF Browser** and **BFF Portal** serve different purposes within the BFF ecosystem.
 Below is a detailed comparison to clarify their distinct functionalities: